-Dr. Kenneth Goettel, Goettel & Associates, Inc. Phone (530) 750-0440, KenGoettel@aol.com
+Dr. Kenneth Goettel, Goettel & Associates, Inc.

 The roles, responsibilities and contributions by the above people to the Lakewood Hazard Mitigation Plan are summarized below.

 City Council

 The Lakewood City Council approved the contract between the City and Goettel & Associates, Inc. for the update to the Hazard Mitigation Plan as part of the budget process.
 The City Council also adopts the Plan and authorizes the Plan to be submitted to FEMA for review.